 After retirement, Arden worked for Elmore County Sheriff’s Department for about five years.
 In 1980, Arden and Ida moved to Boise, Idaho.
 Arden and Ida were married for 55 years before Ida passed away in August 2012.
 Arden was a devoted family man and dedicated his life to service for his country.
 He enjoyed new adventures and challenges.
 He was a great golfer, bowler, pool and card player.
 He loved fishing and hunting and was an avid follower of college and professional football.
 His favorite teams were the Green Bay Packers and Notre Dame.
 He was a huge Chicago Cubs fan and loved watching sports on TV with his family.
 Arden is survived by his four children: Laurie La Follette, Daniel Larson, Julie Wood, and Connie Larson, and many grandchildren, great grandchildren and great-great grandchildren.
 A memorial Mass will take place on Saturday, December 7, 2019, at 11:00 am at Our Lady of the Rosary Catholic Church, 1500 E. Wright Street, Boise, Idaho.
 Reception will immediately follow.
 Military graveside services will occur at 2:30 pm at Cloverdale Terrace Lawn Memorial Gardens located at 4255 E. Fairview Avenue, Meridian, Idaho.
 The family suggests in lieu of flowers, that memorial donations be made to the Idaho Veterans Assistance League in Arden’s name.
 Memorial donations can be sent to: Idaho Veterans Assistance League 320 N. Collins Rd., Boise, ID 83702-4519

-To send flowers to Arden's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arden Donald Larson, please visit our floral store.